 The westernmost point in the continent depends on how one defines "westernmost."
 If the definition is based on the International Date Line, then Cape Wrangell on Attu Island in Alaska is the westernmost point.
 If the definition is based on the 180th meridian, then the Amatignak Island in Alaska's Aleutian archipelago as Attu Island is located in the eastern hemisphere.
 However, Cape Prince of Wales is the western point in mainland North America.

 Nordostrundingen in Greenland is the easternmost point of the continent.
 If Greenland is omitted then Cape Spear in Newfoundland, Canada becomes the easternmost.
 However, if the east-west is based on the longitudes then is Pochnoi Point on the Island of Semisopochnoi, Alaska, is thus the easternmost point.
 The easternmost point in mainland North America is Cape Saint Charles, Labrador.

 The highest point in North America is Denali, formerly Mount McKinley.
 The mountain’s peak lies 20,310 feet above the sea level and 18,000 feet above the ground level.
 Denali is considered the third most prominent peak in the world.

 2. Lowest Point in North America

 Badwater Basin in Death Valley California is the lowest point in North America.
-The basin sits 282 ft above the sea level and is fed by a small spring.
-The water is salty and thus undrinkable but can support a variety of animal and plant species.
+The basin sits 282 ft below sea level and is fed by a small spring.
+The water is salty and undrinkable but can support a variety of animal and plant species.

 1. Geographic Center of North America